 1. Australian Convict Sites:This unique world heritage site consists of 11 penal sites in total.
-Each of these establishments dates back to the 18th and 19th century, during the era of British Empire on Australian soil.
+Each of these establishments dates back to the 18th and 19th century, during the era of the British Empire on Australian soil.
 Although the British Empire had built many penal sites, UNESCO World Heritage listing only included 11 of them under the Australian Convict Sites.
 History depicts that about 166,000 people were sent to Australian convict colonies from the late 17th century to the early 18th century.

 2. Royal Exhibition Building and Carton Gardens:Melbourne’s Royal Exhibition Building and Carton Gardens were built during the 1880 International Exhibition.
-The building and its surrounding garden were designed by famous architect and designer Joseph Reed.
+The building and its surrounding garden were designed by the famous architect and designer Joseph Reed.
 Even after a century, the entire setting is still intact and in its original condition.
-The interiors and exterior architecture of the building boasts Italian Renaissance styles and ancient Romanesque and Lombardic influence.
+The interiors and exterior architecture of the building boast Italian Renaissance styles and ancient Romanesque and Lombardic influence.

 3. Sydney Opera House:The iconic Sydney Opera House has been a famous national symbol and among the top tourist attractions in Sydney, Australia.
 The site’s unique architecture and serene setting fascinate many visitors.
 The Sydney Opera House is the best example of modern architecture and creative designs.
 Furthermore, the opera house is also a famous venue for opera performances, world-class music shows, live concerts, and performing arts.